-download (force=False)
+download (force: bool = False)

-Download the pipeline data as a Python version-specific compressed pickle file and save it to disk under the LangIdentifier.data_dir directory.
+Download version-specific model data as a binary file and save it to disk at LangIdentifier. model_fpath.

-Parameters force (bool) - If True, download the dataset, even if it already exists on disk under data_dir.
+Parameters force - If True, download the model data, even if it already exists on disk under self.data_dir; otherwise, don't.